All Blogs

 Combine Quantitative and Qualitative Measurements

-Research from Gallup shows that companies with engaged employees outperform others by 202%, making it crucial for you to track and improve your communication effectiveness.
+Research from Gallup shows that companies with engaged employees outperform others by 202%, making it necessary to track and improve your communication effectiveness.

 Track quantitative metrics like message open rates, response times, and participation rates in surveys and polls.
 Monitor your communication platform's usage patterns across different locations to identify gaps or areas where engagement drops.
 Pay attention to operational KPIs that can be influenced by communication effectiveness, such as productivity rates and safety incident reports.